projectriff/projectriff.io/website/blog/2020-02-07-announcing-riff-0-5-0.md

 ![Streaming architecture diagram](assets/streaming.png)

-This release includes Gateways for Kafka and Pulsar, and a lightweight in-memory gateway.
+This release includes Gateways for Kafka and Pulsar, and a non-production in-memory gateway.
 All three are based on [Liiklus](https://github.com/bsideup/liiklus).

 #### Streaming Next Steps